(Image: Zen Buddha Silence by Marilyn Barbone)

 Interestingly enough, although I consider myself to be primarily in the quantitative school… the really sensational ideas I have had over the years have been heavily weighted toward the qualitative side where I have had a “high-probability insight”.
 This is what causes the cash register to really sing.
 However, it is an infrequent occurrence, as insights usually are, and, of course, no insight is required on the quantitative side—the figures should hit you over the head with a baseball bat.
 So the really big money tends to be made by investors who are right on qualitative decisions but, at least in my opinion, the more sure money tends to be made on the obvious quantitative decisions.

 Buffett and Munger acquired See’s Candies for Berkshire Hathaway in 1972.
 See’s Candies is the quintessential high quality company because of its sustainably high ROIC (return on invested capital) of over 100%.

 Truly high quality companies—like See’s—are very rare and difficult to find.
-Cigar butts—including net nets—are much easier to find by comparison.
+Cigar butts are much easier to find by comparison.

 Furthermore, it’s important to understand that Buffett got around 50% annual returns from cigar butts because he took a focused approach, like BPL’s 20% position in Dempster.

-As an alternative to net nets, you could implement a group approach using one of O’Shaugnessy’s composite measures—such as low P/B, P/E, P/S, P/CF, EV/EBITDA.
+As an alternative to net nets, you could implement a group approach using one of O’Shaughnessy’s composite measures—such as low P/B, P/E, P/S, P/CF, EV/EBITDA.
 Applying this to micro caps can produce 15-20% annual returns.
-Generally not as good as net nets, but much easier to apply consistently.
+Still excellent results.
+And much easier to apply consistently.

 You may think that you can find some high quality companies.
 But that’s not enough.
 You have to find a high quality company that can maintain its competitive position and high ROIC.
 And it has to be available at a reasonable price.